jadecobra/python_tdd_exercises/source/hatches.rst

+.. include:: /links.rst

 #################################################################################
 join a HATCH
 #################################################################################

+If you’ve ever thought to yourself “I will/should learn Python one day”.
+Today is the day!
+You can learn with me as your guide/coach for $100

+It’s 8 weeks of HARD work writing Python code everyday, not for the faint of heart or weak of mind.
+Don’t worry no math required 🤔

+You will learn how to read, write and test Python_ like a professional.

 Sign up TODAY for a time slot that fits your schedule.
 The maximum number of people in each Hatch is **5 students** to make sure I can give you one-on-one attention in a group learning environment.

+Here is what you get

+* 30 chapters
+* 11 hours of video
+* over 100 tests
+* improved typing skills
+* better comparison skills (your ability to spot the difference will grow)
+* daily 1 on 1 with me in a group with 4 other Python PUMPERS like you to crush your Python pain

 .. raw:: html